 So, pick a time in your day that you are stationery.
 Maybe at a red light?
 Maybe during bathroom breaks?
 Pick the time and make an intention that when you sit there you practice breathing only through your nose.
 You can blow your nose before you start.
 Soften your eyes and relax your jaw when you are practicing this breath.
 You can take a break if you start to feel panic from the slight restriction from this new way of breathing.
-Start with 3 closed-mouth breaths if you feel the panic.
+If you start to feel a bit of panic, just do 3 closed-mouth breaths.
 Increase to 6 rounds.
 Do this every time you stop at a red light or go to the bathroom.
-Pretty soon you will notice other times of day to make this slight change and it will be easier.
+Pretty soon you will notice other times of day to make this slight change: it will be easier.

 P.S.
-Marion, fast forward to 15.25 min and listen through the information on "sleep tape".
+At 15.25 min into the podcast there is night-time help: information on "sleep tape".